scalableinternetservices/ucsb_website/_slide_src/10_tsung.md

 # Testing EC2 instances from EC2

-We are going to launch the test instances in the same datacenter as our stack.
+We are going to launch the test instances in the same data center as our stack.
 This decision provides us with:

-* Lower cost: AWS charges for bandwidth outside of the datacenter)
+* Lower cost: AWS charges for bandwidth outside of the data center)
-* Predicitability: fewer moving parts between the test instance and the stack
+* Predictability: fewer moving parts between the test instance and the stack
-* Less representative testing: none of our real users will be in the datacenter
+* Less representative testing: none of our real users will be in the data center

 The first two points are positive.
 The third point could be a concern, but since we are essentially using these sort of tests for comparison between code